harumuki/thorsten-hans.com/_posts/2019-02-12-terraform-the-definitive-guide.md

 and many more.

-## Setuo Terraform On Your Machine
+## Setup Terraform On Your Machine

 Setting up *Terraform* is quite smooth. *Terraform* can be used on every popular operating system.
 It can be downloaded directly from the [official website](https://www.terraform.io/downloads.html){:target="_blank"}.